 -

-Game design musing: It’s About Time (Part I)
+Game design musing: It’s about time (Part I)

 Gear up, spelunkers!
 It’s time for a dizzied descent into the dankest depths of game-design geekdom.
 In a very old blog post I briefly pondered the topic of action pacing β especially combat pacing β in RPGs.
 Below are some thoughts on how three major game systems tackle the topic.
 A caution in advance: while I know my GURPS, please accept my apologies where I mangle HERO; it’s been a long time since I last played.
 And I really risk disservice to D&D, as my only familiarity with 3e rules is from perusing the books, not actual play.
 Corrections to my text are greatly welcomed.
 Timing Basics In the three game…